aresdevo/animaide/index.md

 ![ge tool list](images/ge_tool_list.gif)

-There is a new button next to the pop-up menu:
+That is the overshoot button that allows a bigger range of change.

 ![overshoot](images/overshoot.gif)

-That is the overshoot button that allows a bigger range of change.

 Below there is an array of small buttons that allows you to apply the tool in increments of 25%.
 It will use the last selected or activated.

 ![steps](images/steps.gif)

+### CurveTools General info

 **It has two modes:**
 - **Compact:**